Blockyheadman/BigTacToe/README.md

 # BigTacToe
 ## It's TicTacToe, but bigger.
 (For a school project)

-# NOTE
-This program only compiles and runs when using DEBUG mode in Visual Studio 2022.
-Due to compiler optimizations, it messes up the program somehow and makes it not work with those optimizations.
+## DO NOTE:

+This program has been flagged as a trojan on my device.
+I promise, if you look through the code, there is no malicious intent going on.
+It's just TicTacToe.

 ## Controls
 Simply enough, you only need a number row to play and an enter key.
 Type the row and column you wish to place your mark in, hit enter, repeat until victory.

+## Extra Info
-This project only uses around 700~ KB of memory and runs WAY faster than Java could do here, while still being cross platform too!
+This project only uses 600~ KB of memory and takes up 22 KB of space!
+For debug, it's around 700~ KB of memory and takes up 115 KB of space!

+It's memory safe so it should be okay to run this anywhere.

+It's cross compatable!
+This can run on just about any OS that supports C++.

+## License
 This is licensed under an MIT license which allows for free use of this software in any way as long as it contains a copy of this license with it.